Employment and Support Allowance (MT/C)

 Applying for Employment and Support Allowance

 When you apply for this benefit, you will usually have to provide the DWP with medical certificates about your illness or disability.
+In Northern Ireland, you will provide these to the Social Security Agency.

 You may also need to attend a face-to-face medical assessment.